Adult, Child and Infant CPR Classes

 Cardio-Pulmonary Resuscitation (CPR) classes are offered to the public, and teach the American Heart Association (AHA) Heartsaver Program.
 Classes take place on the first Wednesday of every month from 7:00 to 10:00pm.
-The classes teach rescue techniques in choking incidents, adult and child CPR, and how to use an Automatic External Defibrillation (AED) device.
+The classes teach adult, child and infant CPR, as well as rescue techniques in choking incidents, and how to use an Automatic External Defibrillation (AED) device.

-This 3-hour class has a $25 fee and requires pre-registration with our Department's business office at Headquarters/Station 1.
-There is a 5 person minimum, and a 9 student maximum for the class.
+There is a 5 student minimum, and a 9 student maximum for the class.

-CPR instruction for large groups can be scheduled based on availability of Fire Department personnel.
+CPR instruction for large groups can be scheduled separately based on availability of Fire Department personnel.

 Two sessions must be completed for re-certification.
 The first is an on-line classroom session by the American Heart Association.
 To complete the on-line course, go to onlineaha.org and view the Course Catalog.
 Purchase the course named “BLS for Healthcare Providers Online Part 1”.
 The AHA does charge a fee for this on-line course.
 The course is a self-paced module with checkpoints, optional review areas and videos for viewing.